How green is your application?

 Example

-Next click the Investigate button to drill-down to the details - this will help you understand the impact of updating the item, or if you want to remove it entirely.
-You can also save this information as a view in order to plan the update:
+Next click the Open in a new view button to drill-down to the details - this will help you understand the impact of updating the item, or if you want to remove it entirely.

 It is also possible to view the exact piece of source code that defines where your custom object is calling the the class - click the link between the objects to do so: